dna-engine/webpack-to-do-app/README.md

     var $ = require('jquery');
     var dna = require('dna.js')(window, $);

-Then, use `dna.registerContext(appName, appObject)` to expose your application so its functions can be used as callbacks from web pages:
+Then use `dna.registerContext(appName, appObject)` to expose your application so its functions can be used as callbacks from web pages:

     var myApp = { doSomething: function() { ... } };